 Feel free to choose the metrics that best fit your lead generation goals.
 Once finished, you will have a better idea of what to look for in your ideal accounts.

-Now, let’s find some accounts that fit your ICP.
+Now, let’s find some accounts that fit your data-driven ICP.
 Don’t hurriedly skip over your list and fill it up at random though.
 Target account choice is of make-or-break importance to your ABM efforts.

 A few choices you can look into:

 Harrowing as it may sound, sales often ignore 80% of marketing qualified leads.
 Now will be a good time to see if that might be true in your case!
 Map all the leads in your database against your ICP and see how many boxes each of them tick.

 You can use tools like Enlyft to research your competition.
 Alternatively, looking for recommendations and followers on LinkedIn, case studies, and testimonials on a competitor’s website can help you generate more leads, too.